 Offering much more than just mini golf, The Maze is basically a giant playground for adults and kids alike.
 You’ll probably do your head in navigating your way through their six mazes (the timber one is a killer), so finishing off with a round of mini golf on their not-quite-so-challenging nine-hole course is a great way to wrap things up.

 Set among a jungle oasis, the 18-hole course at Adventure Putt is pretty much a normal golf course, shrunk.
 The course spans approximately one acre of lush greenery and is designed to challenge your skills, taking a good hour to complete as you dodge sand bunkers, streams and water traps.
 The best part?
 You’re literally surrounded by wineries just waiting to serve up some post-golfing refreshments.

 Amaze Miniature Park

-Amaze Miniature Park is something straight out of a storybook, with mazes, mini golf, and the cutest little miniature villages and trains hiding amongst the gardens.
-The mini golf course is included in the entry price, and features 12 holes that might seem simple at first but are actually surprisingly difficult.
+Amaze Miniature Park is something straight out of a storybook, with mazes, mini golf and the cutest little miniature villages and trains hiding among the gardens.
+The mini golf course is included in the entry fee and features 12 holes that might seem simple at first but are actually surprisingly difficult.

 Wanneroo Botanic Golf